WATCH: TV And Music Star Vanessa

 *All figures for “Vanessa Williams's Ethnicity According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

-NEXT: DISCOVER MORE ABOUT VANESSA WILLIAMS
+NEXT: MORE ABOUT VANESSA WILLIAMS